poppy-project/poppy-com/README.md

 ------------------------------------------------

-First of all you have to fork this repository to create your hown module on your github account.
+First of all you have to fork this repository to create your hown module on your github account. scr folder contain the lib source code you sould not modifying it to keep compliance with other modules.
-To avoid any trouble during future updates of the poppy-pross lib, take care to not modifying any files in the poppy-com folder or create a specific branch for all your developpements.
+To avoid any trouble during future updates of the poppy-pross lib, take care to not modifying any files in the src folder or create a specific branch for all your developpements.
 __________________________________________________________________________

 In this repo travis is used to create documentation, update readme, and pass some tests.